BohemianSte/7MU007-Bloody-Sonik-Pumpkin-/README.md

 The following image is an early mockup of the type of imagery that would be included in any further development of the BSP as a product:

 ![BSP logo design](https://github.com/BohemianSte/7MU007-Bloody-Sonik-Pumpkin-/blob/master/IMG_0075.jpeg)

+The above concept was a mockup created by the artist Kate Hawkins in New Zealand who can be contacted [here](